 It was a cold, rainy night in North Yorkshire…

 Swan Bank Church agreed to provide a building to host the project and more and more people were getting on board.
 Number 11 grew from an idea, sparked by conversations in a run-down McDonald’s and shabby Scarborough hotel room, into a movement of people desperate to bring hope and restoration to their community.
 There was just one problem… a £350,000 shortfall.

 The story of Number 11 has barely begun.
-Incredibly, in just over 18 months, Number 11 has moved from being a vague concept to a fully equipped centre with a building, staff, volunteers and a huge heart for the community.
-We opened our doors for the very first time on the 24th May 2018.
-It feels like since then time has absolutely flown by!
-It’s been a rollercoaster ride, but we’re already seeing some incredible stories of healing, support and positive change in our clients, and we’re excited to continue seeing more in the future.
+Incredibly, in just three years, Number 11 has moved from being a vague idea to a fully equipped centre with a building, staff, volunteers – and it’s making a huge impact in the community.
+Since we first opened our doors on the 24th May 2018, time has aboslutely flown by, but we’ve been so priviledged to work alongside some amazing people and continue to grow and love the ‘Number 11 family’ – and we’re so excited for this to continue into the future.